An adaptive finite element method for distributed elliptic optimal control problems with variable energy regularization: Introduction

 when assuming $\overline{u} \in H^s_0(\Omega) := [L^2(\Omega),H^1_0(\Omega)]_s$ for $s \in [0,1]$, or $ \overline{u} \in H^1_0(\Omega) \cap H^s(\Omega)$ for $ s \in (1,2]$.
 This error estimate remains true when considering optimal control problems with energy regularization subject to time-dependent partial differential equations, see \cite{UL:LangerSteinbachYang:2022a} in the case of the heat equation.
 However, when considering less regular target functions $\overline{u}$, e.g., singular or discontinuous targets, the use of adaptive finite elements seems to be mandatory in order to gain optimal computational complexity.
 In this case it is not obvious how to choose a constant regularization parameter $\varrho$, e.g., $\varrho = h_{\min{}}^2$.
 Instead, one may use a locally adapted regularization function $\varrho(x)$, $x \in \Omega$.
 The energy norm in $H^{-1}(\Omega)$ can be realized by duality when solving a Poisson equation with zero Dirichlet boundary conditions.
 When including the (constant) regularization parameter $\varrho$, we can generalize this approach by considering a diffusion equation with $\varrho(x)^{-1}$ as diffusion coefficient in order to realize the variable energy regularization within an adaptive finite element discretization.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:DistributedOCPs}, we derive the analogon of the optimal control problem \eqref{minimization problem} when using a regularization function $\varrho(x)$ instead of a constant regularization parmeter $\varrho$, and the corresponding reduced optimality systems.
 Section~\ref{sec:RegularizationErrorEstimates} provides estimates of the derivation of the state $u_\varrho$ from the desired state $\overline{u}$ with respect to the $L^2$-norm in terms of the regularization function $\varrho(x)$, and the regularity of the target $\overline{u}$.
-In Section~\ref{sec:FiniteElementErrorEstimates} we analyze the $L^2$-norm $\|\widetilde{u}_{\varrho h} - \overline{u}\|_{L^2(\Omega)}$ of the error between the computed finite element state $\widetilde{u}_{\varrho h}$ and the desired state $\overline{u}$ leading to an elementwise adaption of the regularization function $\varrho(x)$ to the local mesh size $h_\ell$.
-The first part of Section~\ref{sec:Numerical results} is devoted to numerical studies of the error $\|\widetilde{u}_{\varrho h} - \overline{u}\|_{L^2(\Omega)}$ for benchmark problems with discontinuous targets $\overline{u}$, whereas the second part provides numerical studies of the proposed iterative solvers in the three-dimensional case $n=3$.
+In Section~\ref{sec:FiniteElementErrorEstimates}, we analyze the $L^2$-norm $\|\widetilde{u}_{\varrho h} - \overline{u}\|_{L^2(\Omega)}$ of the error between the computed finite element state $\widetilde{u}_{\varrho h}$ and the desired state $\overline{u}$ leading to an elementwise adaption of the regularization function $\varrho(x)$ to the local mesh size $h_\ell$.
+The first part of Section~\ref{sec:Numerical results} is devoted to numerical studies of the error $\|\widetilde{u}_{\varrho h} - \overline{u}\|_{L^2(\Omega)}$ for benchmark problems with discontinuous targets $\overline{u}$, the second part devises a postprocessing algorithm for the computation of the control corresponding to the computed state, whereas the third part provides numerical studies of the proposed iterative solvers in the three-dimensional case $n=3$.
 Finally, in Section~\ref{sec:ConclusionAndOutlook}, we draw some conclusions, and give some outlook on further research work.